Janet Zhong

 Hello!
 I’m Janet 👋

 I am currently an Applied Physics PhD student at Stanford supervised by Prof Shanhui Fan, where I am supported by a Fulbright Future Scholarship and previously the Quad Fellowship.
-My research focuses on computational photonics, non-Hermitian physics, topological physics and quantum optics.
-Recently, I have been interested in optimization and scientific machine learning.
-I’m currently an intern at Apple where I work on optimization and optics.
-During grad school, I also interned at Blackbird in Australia and was an Emerson Consequential Scholar.
+My research focuses on computational photonics, non-Hermitian physics, optimization, machine learning, topological physics and quantum optics.
+During grad school, I interned at Blackbird in Australia and was an Emerson Consequential Scholar.
+I also interned at Apple where I worked on optimization and optics for displays.
 Previously, I did my undergraduate honours and masters in physics at the Australian National University, under Dr Alexander Poddubny.
 In high school, I competed in the International Physics Olympiads and I also tutored at several camps.
 Besides physics, I like photography, painting, skateboarding, reading memoirs, solo travelling, watching sunsets and thinking about life.

 Posts